1989–90 Portland Trail Blazers season: NBA playoffs

-In the 1990 NBA Finals, the Trail Blazers faced off against the defending NBA Champion Detroit Pistons.
-After losing Game 1 in at The Palace of Auburn Hills, 105–99, the Trail Blazers would even the series at one game a piece, winning Game 2 in overtime, 106–105.
-However, the Trail Blazers dropped all three games at home as the Pistons won the NBA title in five games, winning their second consecutive NBA championship.
+In the 1990 NBA Finals, the Trail Blazers faced off against the top–seeded, and defending NBA champion Detroit Pistons, who were led by the All-Star trio of Isiah Thomas, Joe Dumars, and Defensive Player of the Year, Dennis Rodman.
+After losing Game 1 to the Pistons on the road, 105–99 at The Palace of Auburn Hills, the Trail Blazers won Game 2 on the road in overtime, 106–105 to even the series.
+However, the Trail Blazers lost their next three home games, including a Game 5 loss to the Pistons at the Memorial Coliseum, 92–90, thus losing the series in five games, as the Pistons won their second consecutive NBA championship.